Jonathan Hay (publicist): Publicist career

 "I've seen the text messages and they do exist", in reference to conversations purportedly from Drake, urging Brussaux to undergo an abortion.
 Hay has spoken out about this situation with Perez Hilton, Glamour Magazine (in the Netherlands), Hollywood Life and Public Magazine (in France).
 In March 2025, Hay interviewed with Kat Tenbarge who previously worked for NBC News, in an effort to clarify the circumstances surrounding Sophie and Drake, shifting the responsibility onto a different publicist.

 Hay stated to The Huffington Post that Kathy Griffin was "flat-out gross" for her President Donald Trump photo scandal.
 Defending the POTUS, Hay explained to HuffPost, "From a PR perspective, she did do the right thing, by apologizing … but still that isn't enough.
 Not even close."

 From the viewpoint of a crisis publicist, Hay was quoted in The New York Times about XXXTentacion's posthumous album release Skins.
-During October 2022, Hay defended Ye, previously known as Kanye West in SOHH, and said he's “profoundly misunderstood by the media,” and that Ye was “grossly misconstrued and taken way out of context.”
-In November 2023, The Hindustan Times reported that Jonathan Hay worked an event for the Vice President of the United States.
+During October 2022, The Hindustan Times reported that Jonathan Hay worked an event for the Vice President of the United States.

 In May 2025, Wired Magazine published an article in which Hay stated, "I blew the whistle as loud as I could" when he reported his former associate Mike Smith to the local authorities and the FBI in 2019.
 In September 2024, Smith was arrested and faces charges of wire fraud conspiracy, wire fraud, and money laundering conspiracy.
-Hay also interviewed with BBC News about the federal music streaming fraud case.
+Hay also interviewed with BBC News and Rolling Stone about the federal music streaming fraud case.

+In a December 2025 statement to Deadline, Hay criticized Dave Chappelle for joking about Cassie Ventura's assault and expressing repeated support for Sean "Diddy" Combs in his Netflix special The Unstoppable.